massung/r-cade/README.md

 * `"C#3--"` is a C-sharp in 3rd octave and held for a total of 3 quarter-notes time;
 * `"Bb"` is a B-flat held for a single quarter-note and uses the octave of whatever note preceeded it;

+The default octave is 4, but once an octave is specified for a note then that becomes the new default octave for subsequent notes.

 How long each note is held for (in seconds) is determined by the _bpm_ (beats per minute) parameter.
 A single beat is assumed to be a single quarter-note.
 So, with a little math, the `C#--` at a rate of 160 BPM would play for 1.125 seconds (3 beats * 60 s/m ÷ 160 bpm).
 It is not possible to specify 1/8th and 1/16th notes.
 In order to achieve them, increase the _bpm_ appropriately.

 All note waveforms are played with an ADSR (attack, decay, sustain, release) envelope.
-This is not allowed to be overridden.
+This cannot be overridden.

 (**tune?** _tune_)